artur99/ofnibot/readme.md

 and a `grunt` at the end for them to be compressed and cleaned up.

 ## 3rd party services
-We've been using for this app these websites for searching things:
+We've been using for this app these websites as APIs:
 * [Nasticom.ro]
 * [Enevila.ro]
 * [EanData.com]